 From left, Mallorey, Duncan, and Wenholz scramble to finish the KSB Maintenance Event, Elevated Ops finished second-place in this year's KSB Maintenance Event.
-Kieffer Photography
+Kieffer Photography together.
+Duncan describes, one thing has remained the same: the level of skill that their opponents bring to each WEFTEC.

 2016.
-While much has changed during their years competing together, Duncan describes, one thing has
+While much has changed during their years competing